 Cribbage steps out of his doorway with Pokey.
-He locks the door behind him with a key on a long, dangling chain and goes down the steps.
+He locks the door behind him with the key on its long, dangling chain and goes down the steps.

 Cribbage walks Pokey down the street in the opposite direction of the lights and singing.

-INT.
-CRIBBAGE'S APARTMENT -- DAY
+TNT.
+CRIBBAGE'S APARTMENT -- MORNING

-Cribbage is reading the newspaper article about the shooting at his breakfast table.
+Cribbage reads the newspaper article about the shooting at his kitchen breakfast table.